KenticoDevTrev/KX12To13Converter/readme.md

 Below are some nuances of the conversion processes:
 * Since Portal Engine allows for any number of nested widget zones, and Page Builder does not, only the parent layout widget will be parsed into a section around the widgets.
 Any ancestor layouts are listed in the ProcessWidget's event arguments if you need further adjustments.
 * EditableText and EditableImages in the page templates are treated as Webpart Zones and a default section and Text/Image widget is placed within it.
 * Since Inline Widgets do not exist in KX13, you can configure these to Ignore, Split, Wrap, or Add After (details on the Widget Configuration UI Step).
+The Configurator has been updated to handle Split better, where it will detect inline widgets added at the END or BEGINNING of a rich text area and simply put them before / after the html content.
+It will also, upon splitting, automatically resolve split end/start HTML tags to ensure the split out content is not broken HTML.
 * You can parse multiple zones into a single Editable Area if you wish.
+The configuration has been updated to honor the **editable area order** in the configuration when mapping to a single zone, so if you combine "TopZone", "MiddleZone", and "BottomZone" into a single editable area, just make sure that they are defined in the Widget Configuration in that order.

 # GUIDE ON UPGRADING
 The [Wiki](https://github.com/KenticoDevTrev/KX12To13Converter/wiki) has an in depth guide to using this tool, and what to do during upgrade.
 Please read this and follow along!